 VISION FOR DOWNTOWN

 This project was a class urban planning assignment under Paul Gleye of North Dakota State University.
-As a studio we were tasked with creating a vision for Sheyenne St and Main Ave.
+As a studio we were tasked with creating a vision for Sheyenne St and Main Ave in West Fargo, ND.
 The final vision includes numerous community spaces, mixed use buildings, parks, and a visitors center.